Kristina01111000/lavendersite/README.md

     - pollinator positions gonna be political
     - send newsletter to both of our email addresses so we can see it
-    - put the link on the bottom of page right above footer, also link to it from events column
+    - put the link on the bottom of page right above footer, also link to it from events column added shipping warning to cart and checkout page need to add it to shop page make the shop page look better